 In 2020, though not an author, Borders was among the most vocal supporters of a bill that effectively would slow down the phaseout of Indiana’s remaining coal-fired utilities.
 Unlike other supporters who argued that it was not intended to save coal in Indiana — only to ensure that there are sufficient alternative energy sources to take over where it leaves off – Borders argued for the future of coal, saying, “I think we’re foolish to treat coal as something whose day has come and gone.’’
 Though undergoing layoffs, Bear Run still employs more than 400 in Sullivan County.

 Except for an upset loss – by fewer than 100 votes – in 2012, Borders has been a popular incumbent.
-He won with 65% of the vote in 2018 and, after easily defeating a primary challenger, ran unopposed in 2020. – Kevin Morgan
+He won with 65% of the vote in 2018 and, after easily defeating a primary challenger, ran unopposed in 2020.
+The 2021 redistricting appeared to leave Borders unscathed as the lone incumbent in the redrawn 45th, but another incumbent Republican unhappy with the redrawing of his nearby district established residency in Borders' and challenged him in the primary -- unsuccessfully as it turned out.
+Borders drew 53 percent of the primary vote, and facing only an independent challenger in the fall, it appears Elvis will remain in the Statehouse for as long as he chooses. – Kevin Morgan